-A sales funnel — also known as a marketing funnel, conversion funnel or purchase funnel — is a marketing model that shows the journey that a prospective customer goes through up to the point of purchasing a product or service.
+A sales funnel — also known as a marketing funnel, conversion funnel, or purchase funnel — is a marketing model that shows the journey that a prospective customer goes through up to the point of purchasing a product or service.

 Any business that is in existence, regardless of how new it is, has a sales funnel.
 Marketing funnels vary depending on the company in question.
 Some are quite simple, while others have several phases based on a business’ sales model.
 The earliest model, which has since been modified by marketers to suit modern-day customers, included these steps: Awareness, Interest, Desire, and Action.
-As simple as that sounds, a great well-defined and closely monitored sales funnel can turn your business from being virtually unknown to a successful multi-million-dollar company in a relatively short time span.
+As simple as that sounds, a great well-defined, and closely monitored sales funnel can turn your business from being virtually unknown to a successful multi-million-dollar company in a relatively short period.
 Below is a simple illustration of a sales funnel.

 As an online entrepreneur, you can understand how frustrating and painful it is to miss a sale.
-It is especially disappointing when you have dedicated your time, resources and effort to convince the customer and they do not make a purchase.
+It is especially disappointing when you have dedicated your time, resources, and effort to convince the customer, and they do not make a purchase.
 You may find yourself in this situation when you do not have the right purchase funnel.
 The more established e-commerce companies spend a lot of time and resources on developing effective sales funnels.
 If you want to increase your revenue, you must also take the time to understand and develop a proper sales funnel for your business.

-Why is a sales funnel important?
+Why is a Sales Funnel Important?

 The importance of a sales funnel cannot be understated.
 Among other things, it will assist you to: